Skip to content

 Skipping the home inspection.
 Windsor has a lot of older homes.
 Pay for a thorough inspection.
 A $500 inspection can save you $50,000 in foundation or structural surprises.

 Going straight to your bank.
 Your bank only offers their products.
 A mortgage broker in Windsor shops across 50+ lenders to find the best mortgage rates in Windsor Ontario for your situation.
-Most first-time buyers save thousands over the life of their mortgage by using a broker.
+Most first-time buyers save thousands over the life of their mortgage by using a local expert who knows the market and the special programs available.

 Your Step-by-Step Plan